Unmasking the Polygamous Nature of Quantum Nonlocality: Four and more parties and polygamy

 \subsection{Polygamy with two-body correlators}

 The violation of monogamy is by no means limited to the case of higher-order correlations.
-In this subsection, we focus on a minimalist scenario based on the measurements between each pair of observers.
-We look for an $N+1$ qubit state and $N$ qubit inequalities that are all violated at the same time.
-Our $N$-partite two-body correlation-type Bell inequality was found to be $ \langle I_N \rangle \ge 0$.
-The corresponding Bell expression is given as
+Here we focus on a minimalist scenario based on the measurements of all pairs of observers.
+Again, we approach this problem through the linear programming technique described in Appendix~\ref{app}.
+As a result, the $(N-1)$-partite two-body Bell inequality was found to be $ \langle I_{N-1} \rangle \ge 0$.
+The corresponding Bell operator is given as

-where $L$ and $\alpha$ are defined by $L = 3((N-3)^2+N-1)$ and $\alpha = -3(N-3)$, respectively.
-Note that the inequality in~(\ref{In}) fits into the permutationally invariant form of the two-body Bell expressions introduced in \cite{Tura2014}.
-However, $I_N$ differs from the two classes of Bell inequalities defined in that paper.
+where $L$ and $\alpha$ are defined by $L = 3((N-4)^2+N-2)$ and $\alpha = -3(N-4)$, respectively.
+Note that Eq.~(\ref{In}) fits into the permutationally invariant form of the two-body Bell expressions introduced in \cite{Tura2014}.
+However, $I_{N-1}$ differs from the two classes of Bell parameters defined in that paper.

-Notably, it is easy to verify the validity of the local bound of zero for (\ref{In}) up to large $N$ (e.g. up to $10^4$).
+Notably, it is easy to verify the validity of the local realistic bound of zero for (\ref{In}) up to large $N$ (e.g. up to $10^4$).
 To do this, first note that we can restrict the parties to use deterministic strategies.
-For a given classical deterministic strategy, let $a_{++}$, $a_{+-}$, $a_{-+}$ and $a_{--}$ denote the number of parties whose classical expectation values $\langle A_k^{(i)}\rangle$ (for $k=1,2$) are $\{1,1\}$, $\{1,-1\}$, $\{-1,1\}$, and $\{-1,-1\}$, respectively.
+For a given classical deterministic strategy, let $a_{++}$, $a_{+-}$, $a_{-+}$, and $a_{--}$ denote the number of parties whose classical expectation values $\langle A_k^{(i)}\rangle$ (for $k=1,2$) are $\{1,1\}$, $\{1,-1\}$, $\{-1,1\}$, and $\{-1,-1\}$, respectively.
 By definition, we have $a_{++}+a_{+-}+a_{-+}+a_{--}=N$.
 Due to the symmetry of (\ref{In}), every classical deterministic strategy can be mapped to the four-tuple $(a_{++},a_{+-},a_{-+},a_{--})$.
-In this way, we reduce the $2^N$ correlation space to the dimension of 3, and the number of classical deterministic strategies is reduced from $2^{2N}$ to $2(N^2+1)$, which is a significant reduction in the complexity of the problem (for more details, see Tura et al.~\cite{Tura2014}).
+In this way, we reduce the $2^N$-dimensional correlation space to the dimension of 3, and the number of classical deterministic strategies is reduced from $2^{2N}$ to $2(N^2+1)$, which is a significant reduction in the complexity of the problem (for more details, see Tura \emph{et al.}~\cite{Tura2014}).